 28. CODE OF CONDUCT

-The Company has laid down a code of conduct for all Board members and senior managementand independent directors of the Company.
-All the Board members including independentdirectors and senior management personnel have affirmed compliance with the code ofconduct.
+All Board members and senior management personnel have affirmed compliance with thecode of conduct.
 Declaration on adherence to the code of conduct is forming part of theCorporate Governance Report.

-31. STATEMENT INDICATING DEVELOPMENT & IMPLEMENTATION OF RISK MANAGEMENT POLICY:
+30. STATEMENT INDICATING DEVELOPMENT & IMPLEMENTATION OF RISK MANAGEMENT POLICY:

-The Board of Directors has adopted risk management policy for the Company whichprovides for identification assessment and control of risks which in the opinion of theBoard may threaten the existence of the Company.
+The Board of Directors has adopted a risk management policy to develop and implementrisk management procedure/ plan including therein of elements of risks if any which inthe opinion of the Board may threaten the existence of the Company.

 31. MATERIAL CHANGES & COMMITMENTS IF ANY AFFECTING THE FINANCIAL POSITION OF THECOMPANY

 32. ENVIRONMENT AND SAFETY